Kiellu4/ezekiel/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-4/Walktrough.md

 ![task4](Screenshots/task4_invalid.png)

 ### 🧠 Why It Matters
-✔️ Ensures authenticity (from the claimed sender)
+✔️ Ensures authenticity (from the claimed sender).
-✔️ Ensures integrity (message has not changed)
+✔️ Ensures integrity (message has not changed).
-✔️ Used in software signing, banking transactions, blockchains, and contracts
+✔️ Used in software signing, banking transactions, blockchains, and contracts.
 ---

 ### 🧠 Conclusion